 Participate in networking events:

 To keep your business afloat, you need to find new clients constantly in your initial days.
 Attending networking events is a good opportunity to meet potential clients.
-Whether a networking event of advertising agencies, copywriting agencies, or tech startups, do attend such events to meet new people that can help get you, new clients.
+Whether a networking event of advertising agencies, copywriting agencies, or tech startups, do attend such events to meet new people that can help you to get new clients.

 Ask for referrals: